 Purpose: A GE declaration initiates predetermined protective actions for the public including: a) continuous dose monitoring by the licensee and offsite organizations; b) additional protective measures as necessitated by potential or actual releases; c) consultation with offsite authorities; and, d) updates to the public by government authorities.

 Nuclear materials and fuel cycle facility licensees have two emergency classifications:

-- Alert - Events may occur, are in progress, or have occurred that could lead to a release of radioactive material[s], but the release is not expected to require a response by an offsite response organization to protect people offsite.
+Alert - Events may occur, are in progress, or have occurred that could lead to a release of radioactive material[s], but below the level requiring an offsite response to protect the public.

-- Site Area Emergency - Events may occur, are in progress, or have occurred that could lead to a significant release of radioactive material[s], and the release could require a response by offsite response organizations to protect people offsite.
+Site Area Emergency - Events may occur, are in progress, or have occurred that could lead to a significant release of radioactive material[s] requiring an offsite response to protect the public.